LiliaFramework/Lilia/docs/docs/libraries/lia.currency.md

 ## Overview

-The currency library formats money amounts and converts between numeric and display representations.
-It stores the currency symbol and helps with cost calculations.
+The currency library formats money amounts, spawns physical money entities, and exposes the configured currency names.
+The symbol and name values come from the configuration options defined in `gamemode/core/libraries/config.lua`.

+### Fields

+* **lia.currency.symbol** (string) – Prefix used when displaying money amounts.
+* **lia.currency.singular** (string) – Singular form of the currency name.
+* **lia.currency.plural** (string) – Plural form of the currency name.

 ---